EducationalTestingService/factor_analyzer/README.rst

     :target: https://anaconda.org/desilinguist/factor_analyzer/

-This is a Python module to perform confirmatory and exploratory and factor analysis, with several optional rotations.
-With exploratory factor analysis, estimation can be performed using a minimum residual (minres) solution (identitical to unweighted least squares), or maximum likelihood estimation (MLE).
-Confirmatory factor analysis can only be performed using a MLE solution.
+This is a Python module to perform exploratory and factor analysis (EFA), with several optional rotations.
+It also includes a class to perform confirmatory factor analysis (CFA), with certain pre-defined constraints.
+In expoloratory factor analysis, factor extraction can be performed using a variety of estimation techniques.
+The ``factor_analyzer`` package allows users to perfrom EFA using either (1) a minimum residual (MINRES) solution, (2) a maximum likelihood (ML) solution, or (3) a principal factor solution.
+However, CFA can only be performe using an ML solution.

-This code is fully compatible with `sklearn`.
+Both the EFA and CFA classes within this package are fully compatible with `scikit-learn`.

-Portions of this code are ported from the excellent R library `psych`.
+Portions of this code are ported from the excellent R library `psych`, and the `sem` package provided inspiration for the CFA class.

 Please see the `official documentation <http://factor-analyzer.readthedocs.io/en/latest/index.html>`__ for additional details.